 Would $706.48 make a difference in your life?
 What would you do with the extra money next year?

-Now what if you kept real good records and found $7,500 in tax write-offs next year?
-This will include your mileage tracking, writing off your home office expenses and all of the other write-offs listed below?
+Now, what if you kept really good records and found $7,500 in tax write-offs next year?
+This will include your mileage tracking, writing off your home office expenses, and all the other write-offs listed below.

 That would save you a total of almost $1,060!!!
-Now that makes a difference, doesn’t it?
+Now that makes a difference.

-Early on a lot of direct sellers are just like we were.
-They either don’t know how or what they can write-off on their taxes or don’t think it is worth their time.
+Early on, a lot of direct sellers are just like we were.
+They either don’t know what they can write off on their taxes or don’t think it is worth their time.
 Too bad, as this is very easy to do and can pay off very well for direct sales representatives.

 Here are the direct sales tax deductions: